duneanalytics/spellbook/docs/models/model_overview.md

   - …other test case examples throughout Spellbook.
 ## **Model materialization**
   - **View**
     - Spellbook default, if not overwritten in model config block.
 Views will not physically process & store additional data.
-They will contain the SQL query and run fully on each execution in the Dune app.
+Views will contain the SQL query and run fully on each execution in the Dune app.
+    - Views are the simplest to build & should be considered for each new standalone spell.
+The main reason to move away from a view is query performance downstream.
+If poorly performant, then it makes sense to move on to other materialization types.

   - **Incremental**
     - Best use case for spells which need up-to-date data refreshes most often.
 Incremental models will refresh every ~1 hour on average.
+    - Outside of the config block requirements for incremental, the model body requires:
+      - If is incremental checks, done via jinja syntax
+        - This needs to be applied on all sources which have events / transactions / any time-series data set
+        - If no, full refresh and/or initial historical load on incremental model and bypass incremental filter, but apply filter for earliest date of activity for particular model
+        - If yes, apply [incremental predicate macro](https://github.com/duneanalytics/spellbook/blob/main/macros/incremental_predicate.sql) filter [on the source](https://github.com/duneanalytics/spellbook/blob/main/macros/models/_sector/dex/uniswap_compatible_trades.sql#L29-L32), to match incremental predicate filter on target in the config block
+    - Optional use cases:
+      - Lookup to existing spell, within itself, using the {{ this }} syntax

   - **Table**
     - For spells which don’t need to be updated as frequently, or contains data which isn’t frequently updated at the source, tables are the next option.
 Tables will perform a full refresh 1x/day.
+Spells which contain hardcoded data, rather than reading from sources, typically end up as tables.
+While these are least frequently used in Spellbook, there are times when this is the best approach.